cbeauc/midSIN/README.rst

 The BibTeX entry is::

 	@MANUAL{midSIN,
-		AUTHOR = "Catherine A. A. Beauchemin and Daniel Cresta and Christian Quirouette", TITLE = "{midSIN} measures a virus sample's infectious dose in {SIN}", YEAR = "2020",
+		AUTHOR = "Catherine A. A. Beauchemin and Donald C. Warren and Daniel Cresta and Christian Quirouette", TITLE = "{midSIN} measures a virus sample's infectious dose in {SIN}", YEAR = "2020",
 		PUBLISHER = "{GitHub}",